ethan893/Space-Invaders/README.md

 # Space-Invaders
-My attempt at a Space Invaders game using PyGame W-A-S-D to move:
+My attempt at a Space Invaders game using PyGame\n W-A-S-D to move:\n
-Left Mouse Button to shoot bullets
+Left Mouse Button to shoot bullets\n
-When all enemies are dead, return to main menu
+When all enemies are dead, return to main menu\n